department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/special-claims/automobile.md

 You'll also need to complete VA Form 21-4502: Application for Automobile or Other Conveyance and Adaptive Equipment.
 [Download VA Form 21-4502](http://www.vba.va.gov/pubs/forms/VBA-21-4502-ARE.pdf).

-If you are entitled to adaptive equipment only (for example, you have a service-connected disability due to ankylosis of the knees or hips), you should complete VA Form 10-1394: Application for Adaptive Equipment—Motor Vehicle.
+If you qualify for adaptive equipment only (for example, you have a service-connected disability due to ankylosis of the knees or hips), you should complete VA Form 10-1394: Application for Adaptive Equipment—Motor Vehicle.
 [Download VA Form 10-1394](http://www.va.gov/vaforms/medical/pdf/10-1394-fill.pdf).